Orange Shirt Day

 From Shana Dion, Assistant Dean, First Nation, Métis, and Inuit Students

-On a personal note, as a first generation survivor if given the opportunity I always want to honour nohtawiy (my father), George Dion, who was stolen from his mother (and my Kokum, 'grandmother'), Sarah Dion, to attend Blue Quills Residential School for 5 years when he was very young.
+On a personal note, as a first generation IRS whenever I am given the space I will always want to honour my dad George Dion, who was stolen from his mother, Sarah Dion, and forced into Blue Quills Residential School from the age of 7 to the age of 11.